Selbin/cab-booking/README.md

         1. lat and lon are latitude and longitude of user
         2. userId is the unique id of user
-        3. color is an optional param which can be given pink to book pink colored car or else it should be given noprefs
+        3. color is an optional value which can be given pink to book pink colored cab or else it should be given noprefs

         Response: